- 4 brined ham hocks

-- Wash the hocks really well, then place into a deep pan.
+- Wash the hocks really well, then place them into a deep pan.

-- Fill with cold water and bring to the boil.
+- Fill with cold water and bring to a boil.

-- Simmer for 5 minutes, then taste the water if its salty, tip off the water and refill, in okay add a little salt to the water.
+- Simmer for 5 minutes, then taste the water if it's salty, tip off the water and refill.
+It's okay to add a little salt to the water.

 - Turn the heat down until the water is JUST SIMMERING and cook for 15 minutes.